 Síle Lane is Public Engagement in Research Officer at SBI.
 Previous to this role Síle worked at Sense about Science, the London-based charity that trains researchers in effective communication and public engagement.
 Síle has a background in cell biology and stem cell research, studying and working at University College Cork and Imperial College London.

 Philip is the group's Information (Data) Manager.
 He joined SBI in 2011 where he is now responsible for managing the group's data resources, regulatory compliance and underlying data and hardware infrastructures.
 He is also the primary developer behind the groups Laboratory Information Management System.

 With over 20 years experience in data management and software development for Life Sciences, Philip graduated with a BSc D|H in Comp Sci and Biology (NUIM, 1999) and come to SBI from The University of Manchester's National Center for Text Mining.

 Maryann is the Senior Executive Assistant, Administration & Communication, at SBI.
 She joined the team in September 2018 and is personal assistant to the centre directors as well as the go-to person for SBI events, social media/website queries, and general operations.

 Maryann received a BA 2004 in Mass Communications/Journalism from Anderson University in Indiana, USA.
 She has lived and worked around the USA and Ireland holding a variety of positions including, most recently, a journal assistant role for ACS Central Science at Stanford University, California.

-Amaya is responsible for the day-to-day operation of the wet laboratory facilities and maintains all aspects of operational efficiency within the laboratory.
+Amaya joined the team in 2011 and she is responsible for the day-to-day operation of the wet laboratory facilities and maintains all aspects of operational efficiency within the laboratory.